eschanet/simplify/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 A package that creates simplified likelihoods from full likelihoods.
-Method documented in [ATLAS PUB Note](https://cds.cern.ch/record/2758958?) (currently internal access) and in [chapter 10 of my PhD thesis](https://cds.cern.ch/record/2774438/files/CERN-THESIS-2021-077.pdf).
+Method documented in [ATLAS PUB Note](https://cds.cern.ch/record/2758958?) (soon to be published, currently only internal access) and in [chapter 10 of my PhD thesis](https://cds.cern.ch/record/2774438/files/CERN-THESIS-2021-077.pdf).
 Currently, only one format is implemented for simplified likelihoods, but the idea is to support additional forms of (not so) simplified likelihoods.

 ## Table of contents